2012 - present

-Created during a residency at the Emily Harvey Foundation in Venice, PANIC ROOM - THE SINGTERVIEWS as a live show uses surveillance technologies to locate and track down a complete stranger who is invited to take part in the show as the last person alive in my panic room as we spin into outer space with all the music of the world aboard.
+Created during a residency at the Emily Harvey Foundation in Venice, where I had the luck to meet Pauline & IONE, PANIC ROOM - THE SINGTERVIEWS as a live show uses surveillance technologies to locate and track down a complete stranger who is invited to take part in the show as the last person alive in my panic room as we spin into outer space with all the music of the world aboard.

 The panic room is filled not only with these artifacts but also computer screens showing scenes from outside the panic room, of flooding, fire, human desperation and looting.
 She knows that she will die in this panic room but that at least some fragments of the form will survive in space to be discovered.
 She picks one person to go with her to the worlds end to discuss art as planet earth dies and everything on it becomes extinct.As she interviews the person she feeds them cake and wine.
 The piece ends with them taking poison and peacefully falling asleep to an ever changing undulating electronic track.